What is the Average Cost of College for 2025?

 Books and School Supplies

 Whether the school is public, private, in-state, or out-of-state, the textbook and school supply costs are all relatively the same.
-Books and supplies are estimated to cost $1,240 per year for private colleges and $1,240 for in-state and out-of-state colleges.
+Books and supplies are estimated to cost $1,290 per year for four-year colleges.

 Housing